rossem/pyjobmine/README.md

 - BeautifulSoup 4

 #How to run:
-Clone the directory and in your terminal:
+Clone the directory and in your terminal type:
 ```python
 python scraper.py DICTIONARY
 ```